creativecreature/pulse/README.md

 # How it works

-After spending some time debugging different language servers in Neovim, I felt inspired to write my own server that would simply parse metadata and aggregate statistics about my coding sessions.
+After spending some time debugging different language servers in Neovim, I got the idea to write my own server that would simply parse metadata and aggregate statistics about my coding sessions.

 I run the server from this repository as a daemon, and it receives remote